New debt recovery rules: what you need to know

 This week, the new pre-action protocol for debt claims came into force – and it’s likely to leave some business owners and managers scratching their heads.
-We asked Senior Associate Solicitor Samantha Castle, to decode these new debt recovery rules for us and explain what they mean in practice.
+Partner Samantha Castle decodes these new debt recovery rules for us and explain what they mean in practice.

 A pre-action protocol is, in essence, a set of steps that you follow before going to court.
 They exist for all kinds of claims, but this new protocol focuses in particular on debt claims by businesses against individuals or sole traders.